SchulteMK/kube-cluster/Readme.md

 ## Loadbalancing
 We are going to make use of the cilium `LoadBalancer` with the addition of bgp-routing.
 The [Border Gateway Protocol](https://de.wikipedia.org/wiki/Border_Gateway_Protocol) (BGP) helps us to route a one of our ip addresses from our router to our cluster services.
 The real advantages come into play on a multi-node cluster.
 Multiple paths across the nodes are published as bgp-routes; -> more HA, more flexibility.
 \
 To use bgp within cilium we need to create a `CiliumBGPPeeringPolicy`.
-We will start with the yaml from the [documentation](https://docs.cilium.io/en/stable/network/bgp-control-plane/#ciliumbgppeeringpolicy-crd), choose an local ASN (like 64500), change the neighbor-peer data and add an `serviceSelector` that matches every node, resulting in something like [this](definitions/cilium-bgp/peeringpolicy.yaml).
+We will start with the yaml from the [documentation](https://docs.cilium.io/en/stable/network/bgp-control-plane/#ciliumbgppeeringpolicy-crd), choose an local ASN (like 64500), change the neighbor-peer data and add an `serviceSelector` that matches every service, resulting in something like [this](definitions/cilium-bgp/peeringpolicy.yaml).
 \
 To deploy our newly created PeeringPolicy we create an argocd application like [this](definitions/argocd-applications/cilium-bgp.yaml) and depoly it´s manifest to the cluster and sync the application.